maniaplanet/documentation/creation/maniascript/general/syntax-basics.md

 ```
 declare planets = 9000; // planets will be cast to Integer
-planets = "9000 planets"; // this would cast an error.
+planets = "9000 planets"; // this would raise an error.
-declare Text serverName; // serverName initial value is now Null
+declare Text serverName; // serverName initial value is an empty string
 serverName = "My testing server";
 log(serverName ^ " has currently " ^ planets ^ "p.");
 ```

 ### Variable scope

-Scope in maniascript is same as many other languages, a scope is defined with curly brackets starting with `{` and ending with `}`.
-Variable visibility is limited to a scope.
+Scope in maniascript is same as many other languages.
+A scope is defined with a matching pair of curly brackets :  starting with `{` and ending with `}`.
+Variable visibility is limited to the largest scope containing the declaration of the variable.
+Variable visibility is also limited to the instructions following the declaration.

 ### Global Variables